RKrishnanTechie/react-fundamentals-deep-dive/README.md

 MIT License – Feel free to use this repository for your own React learning journey or as a reference for teaching others.

-> **Philosophy:**
-> "Deep understanding beats quick completion.
-This repository prioritizes mastery over speed, building the kind of foundational knowledge that supports a lifetime of effective React development."